What is a Hybrid Cable?

 Hybrid cables affect various sound aspects:

-• Mid Frequencies: Clear and precise vocals, instrumental details.
+- Mid frequencies.
+Clear and precise vocals.
+Detailed instrumental sounds.

 Popular Types of Hybrid Cables